SwiftSeal/resistify/README.md

 If you want to increase the sensitivity of coiled-coil domain annotation, you can use the option `--coconat`.
 This will use [CoCoNat](https://doi.org/10.1093/bioinformatics/btad495) to predict coiled-coil domains.
-This feature is currently unstable and quite memory intensive!
+This feature is currently unstable and quite memory intensive on CPUs!

 #### How does it work?